TMB rules you may not know but should

 Best practices in charting prescriptions require the physician to keep a medication list for each patient that is updated at each visit.
 This list should include all medications the patient reports taking.
 If this information is not easily accessible, adverse drug reactions can occur.

 In regard to Schedule II drug prescriptions, avoid post-dating prescriptions.
 A post-dated prescription for any controlled substance is illegal.
 The proper way to write a controlled substance prescription to be filled at a later date is to write today’s date and then also write the future date along with the words “earliest fill date.”
 The new official prescription forms from the Department of Public Safety prompt the physician to write both dates.
-It is legal to write a 90-day prescription for a Schedule II drug on a single prescription sheet if the physician believes that 90-day prescribing is appropriate.
-However, pre-signing a Schedule II prescription pad is illegal.
+Pre-signing a Schedule II prescription pad is illegal.
 The signature must be written at the same time or after the remainder of the prescription is written.3

 The TMB also prohibits the prescription of controlled substances for more than 72 hours to oneself, family members, or others in which there is a close personal relationship.
 This rule covers prescriptions for medications such as zolpidem, amphetamine and dextroamphetamine, diazepam, alprazolam, and hydrocodone.4